jhovanisabuchi/LHL-PROJECT-1/QA.md

   from analytics
   where unitssold < 0  -- 1 raw with -89 units sold and thats impossible

+  --we can remove the unnecessary data update analytics drop unitssold where unitssold < 0 -- drop the impossible data

  select *
  from all_sessions
  where city in ('not available in demo dataset','(not set)' )-- 8656